devshans/DropBot/README.md

 ## Add DropBot to server:

 [Add to Discord](https://discordapp.com/oauth2/authorize?client_id=487298106849886224&scope=bot&permissions=0):
 https://discordapp.com/oauth2/authorize?client_id=487298106849886224&scope=bot&permissions=0

 ### Usage instructions:
 ```
-Runs by sending "db!" message in a Discord server with DropBot active.
+Add DropBot to a Discord server and see help by sending a "db!help" message in a channel with DropBot active.
    Will randomly choose a location in Fortnite to drop.

 Optional features: